sal55/langs/MDescr.md

 ### Overview
 The language has been volatile recently as I try different ideas.
-This summarises 6.4:
+This summarises 7.0:
 ````
 - Expression-based rather than Statement-based
 - Targets x64 processor running Windows using the Win64 ABI
 - 64-bit default floats, ints, pointers
-- Uses 'PCL' stack-based intermediate language
+- Uses 'PCL' stack-based intermediate language, via a discrete backend that is also used by 3 other products
 - Simplified 2024 Module scheme
-- Supports EXE DLL directly, and OBJ, MX/ML via ASM and AA assembler
+- Supports EXE, DLL, OBJ, MX/ML binary outputs directly
+- Can run programs from source as native code
+- Can interpret programs from source as IL
 - Can generate high-loading and relocatable code for DLL/OBJ targets
-- Has `-regs` and `-peep` 'optimiser' settings (however there is no real optimiser)
-- Can export to either M or Q import modules for DLL, but both need more work
-- Can run from source
+- Currently missing an optimiser, to be ported from 6.x
 ````

 ### Hello, World